Privacy (transparency) notice pursuant to General Data Protection Regulation Arts 13 and 14.

 Legitimate Interest.
 We have a legitimate interest in using your data for those purposes.
 We do not need your consent.
 You can however at any time tell us that you do not wish for us to contact you again at all, or that you do not wish to receive marketing material.

 Those with whom we share it.
 Some of our data, which could include your personal data, is stored off site by third parties.
 Some is stored by our UK subsidiary, Critical Software Technologies.
-None of our personal data is stored outside the EEA or UK.
+Except for our marketing database none of our personal data is stored outside the EEA or UK.
 We may, in connection with a project on which we are working with your organisation, provide it to others working on the same project.
 We may also provide it to third parties seeking our recommendation of your organisation or someone like you.

 Retention.
 Your contact and other data will only be held for as long as you retain your role in your organisation or, if it was relevant to a project, for so long as we retain the records of that project.